-(1) Essential Qualifications:
+(1) Essential Qualifications

-1) Current Duties:

--Officials of local governments and public institutions that support SMEs and local industry development in the manufacturing sector,

--Officers of Chambers of Commerce, Private Enterprises Federations, and Business Unions for SMEs.

-\ Candidates must provide information about the status of SMEs and local industry promotion in their regional areas using the Job Report form (Annex-4)

-\ Counterparts or persons involved in JICA projects or working with JICA Senior Volunteers and/or Advisors, who satisfy the required qualifications, are encouraged to apply.

-2) Experience in the relevant field: have more than 5 years work experience in the field of local industry promotion

-- 3) Educational background: be a university graduate or have the equivalent academic background - Language: Good command of Spanish.
-Those who can prepare and submit application form in English, English ability is not a requirement for the program - 5) Health: must be in good health, both physically and mentally, to participate in the Program in Japan - 6) Must not be serving any form of military service
+- 1) Current Duties: - -Officials of local governments and public institutions that support SMEs and local industry development in the manufacturing sector, - -Officers of Chambers of Commerce, Private Enterprises Federations, and Business Unions for SMEs. - \ Candidates must provide information about the status of SMEs and local industry promotion in their regional areas using the Job Report form (Annex-2) - \ Counterparts or persons involved in JICA projects or working with JICA Senior Volunteers and/or Advisors, who satisfy the required qualifications, are encouraged to apply. - 2) Experience in the relevant field: have more than 5 years' work experience in the field of local industry promotion - 3) Educational background: be a university graduate or have the equivalent academic background - 4) Language: Good command of Spanish.
+Those who can prepare and submit application form in English.
+English ability is not a requirement for the program. - 5) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
+Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.

-(2) Recommendable Qualifications:
+(2) Recommendable Qualifications